Treaty of Riga: Negotiations

 Regardless, the peace negotiations dragged on for months because of Soviet reluctance to sign.
 However, the matter became more urgent for the Soviet leadership, which had to deal with increased internal unrest towards the end of 1920, such as the Tambov Rebellion and later the Kronstadt rebellion against the Soviet authorities.
 As a result, Vladimir Lenin ordered the Soviet plenipotentiaries to finalise the peace treaty with Poland.

-The Peace of Riga, signed on 18 March 1921, partitioned the disputed territories in Belarus and Ukraine between Poland and Russia and ended the conflict.
+The Treaty of Riga, signed on 18 March 1921, partitioned the disputed territories in Belarus and Ukraine between Poland and Russia and ended the conflict.

 Terms

 The Treaty consisted of 26 articles.
 Poland was to receive monetary compensation (30 million rubles in gold) for its economic input into the Russian Empire during the Partitions of Poland.
 Under Article 14 Poland was also to receive railway materials (locomotives, rolling stock, etc.) with a value of 29 million gold roubles.
 Russia was to surrender works of art and other Polish national treasures acquired from Polish territories after 1772 (such as the Jagiellonian tapestries and the Załuski Library).
 Both sides renounced claims to war compensation.
 Article 3 stipulated that border issues between Poland and Lithuania would be settled by those states.

 Article 6 created citizenship options for persons on either side of the new border.
 Article 7 consisted of a mutual guarantee that all nationalities would be permitted "free intellectual development, the use of their national language, and the exercise of their religion."
 In the treaty, it was agreed that Poland would refuse to form federations with Lithuania, Belarus and Ukraine.